-- 8 U.S. Environmental Protection Agency (EPA): - 9 The Ag Council believes that the EPA under recent administrations moved outside of - 10 congressional authority by announcing its intentions to regulate certain aspects of air quality and - water quality through emission standards, the Clean Air Act, and the Clean Water Act.
-The Ag - 12 Council strongly suggests that the U. S. Congress put further checks and balances on the EPA - that would provide needed oversight and limit of such attempts, especially in regulating - agricultural practices in the Mississippi River basin.

-- 16 The Ag Council is frustrated by the lack of clarity in the EPA's rules defining Waters of the - 17 United States (WOTUS) across multiple administrations.
-We believe that any future definitions - 18 related to WOTUS should ensure that such rules do not lead to an overreach or overextension of - state or federal resources.
-We also believe such rules should not open the courts to excessive - 20 litigation against farmers and private landowners on working farmlands.
-In addition, such rules - 21 should not require significant compliance cost for landowners or limitations on land - 22 improvements.

-- 24 The EPA under the National Pollutant Discharge Elimination System (NPDES) has further - 25 issued rules covering state issued permits for applications of pesticides over certain crops due to - possible runoff.
-Ag Council believes that no further regulations are necessary since each - 27 product's label has been reviewed and approved for proper application by EPA and the Arkansas - 28 State Plant Board.
+- 10 U.S. Environmental Protection Agency (EPA): - 11 The Ag Council believes that the EPA under recent administrations moved outside of - 12 congressional authority by announcing its intentions to regulate certain aspects of air quality and - 13 water quality through emission standards, the Clean Air Act, and the Clean Water Act.
+The Ag - 14 Council strongly suggests that the U. S. Congress put further checks and balances on the EPA - 15 that would provide needed oversight and limit of such attempts, especially in regulating - 16 agricultural practices in the Mississippi River basin. - 17 - 18 The Ag Council is frustrated by the lack of clarity in the EPA's rules defining Waters of the - 19 United States (WOTUS) across multiple administrations.
+We believe that any future definitions - 20 related to WOTUS should ensure that such rules do not lead to an overreach or overextension of - 21 state or federal resources.
+We also believe such rules should not open the courts to excessive - 22 litigation against farmers and private landowners on working farmlands.
+In addition, such rules - should not require significant compliance cost for landowners or limitations on landimprovements. - 24 in 25 - 26 The EPA under the National Pollutant Discharge Elimination System (NPDES) has further - 27 issued rules covering state issued permits for applications of pesticides over certain crops due to - 28 possible runoff.
+Ag Council believes that no further regulations are necessary since each - 29 product's label has been reviewed and approved for proper application by EPA and the Arkansas - 30 State Plant Board. - 31

-- The Ag Council would encourage Congress to consider mandating Congressional approval of any new regulations determined to pose a significant economic risk to the agriculture industry in - 32 the U.S.
+The Ag Council would encourage Congress to consider mandating Congressional approval of any new regulations determined to pose a significant economic risk to the agriculture industry in the U.S.

-- 34 The Ag Council supports the federal framework for regulating various pesticides under the - Federal Insecticide, Fungicide, and Rodenticide Act, and we oppose efforts to legislate pesticide - 36 use or further hinder the EPA's processes for establishing rules and regulations based on a - foundation of science that takes into consideration economic, social and environmental impacts - 38 as they establish registration and labels for sale, distribution and use of various crop protection - 39 products.

-- The Ag Council is concerned with recent attempts by the EPA to set nutrient standards for - 42 watersheds by setting pollutant discharge regulations for individual farms.
-The Ag Council - believes such policies are unwarranted because they are not currently scientifically proven to be - 44 effective and are difficult to impose.
+- 35 - 36 The Ag Council supports the federal framework for regulating various pesticides under the - 37 Federal Insecticide, Fungicide, and Rodenticide Act, and we oppose efforts to legislate pesticide - 38 use or further hinder the EPA's processes for establishing rules and regulations based on a - 39 foundation of science that takes into consideration economic, social and environmental impacts - 40 as they establish registration and labels for sale, distribution and use of various crop protection - 41 products.42 - 43 The Ag Council is concerned with recent attempts by the EPA to set nutrient standards for - 44 watersheds by setting pollutant discharge regulations for individual farms.
+The Ag Council - 45 believes such policies are unwarranted because they are not currently scientifically proven to be - 46 effective and are difficult to impose.